Investigate changes in Git repository

 IntelliJ IDEA lets you review the state of your project at a selected revision.

-Select a commit and choose Browse Repository at Revision from the context menu.
+Select a commit and choose Show Repository at Revision from the context menu.

 The Repositories tool window will open containing the snapshot of your project at the selected revision.